-3 Victoria

-Small Lot Housing Code
+3 Victoria Small Lot Housing Code

 The Victorian Planning Provisions allow a Schedule to the Urban Growth Zone that provides a planning permit is not required to construct one dwelling on a lot with an area less than 300 square metres where a site is identified as a lot to be assessed against the Small Lot Housing Code via a restriction on title, and it complies with the Small Lot Housing Code.
-The restriction must identify each lot as 'Type A' or 'Type B' and a recently introduced 'Type C' under the Small Lot Housing Code, design requirements vary depending on the Type that is allocated to each lot.
+The restriction must identify each lot as 'Type A' or 'Type B' under the Small Lot Housing Code, design requirements vary depending on the Type that is allocated to each lot.